Treatment for Hypogonadism

 Treatment for testosterone deficiency caused by a medical condition involves hormone replacement therapy.
 Methods of delivery include transdermal, mucoadhesive, and intramuscular injection, depending in part on the age of the man and the duration of deficiency.
 Oral testosterone (methyltestosterone, Testred) is associated with liver toxicity and liver tumors and so is prescribed sparingly.

-Treatment for adults is aimed at maintaining secondary sex characteristics, improving energy, strength, mood, and feelings of well-being, and preventing bone degeneration.
-Modes of delivery include transdermal, mucoadhesive, and intramuscular injection.
+In adult men, treatment for low T is aimed at maintaining secondary sex characteristics; improving energy, strength, mood, and feelings of well-being; and preventing bone degeneration.

 Transdermal delivery (i.e., through the skin) with a testosterone patch is becoming the most common method of treatment for testosterone deficiency in adults.
 It establishes and maintains adequate serum levels in as many as 92 percent of men treated, without causing significant side effects.

 A patch is worn, either on the scrotum or elsewhere on the body, and testosterone is released through the skin at controlled intervals.
 Patches are typically worn for 12 or 24 hours and can be worn during exercise, bathing, and strenuous activity.
 Two transdermal patches that are available are Androderm (nonscrotal) and Testoderm (scrotal).